Master of Science-Adult and Higher Education

 - Community/Civic sector (non-profit) or social programs where adult learning is incorporated

 - Higher Education - College teaching, Student Services, Academic Advising, Institutional Advancement or Campus Life services

 - Instructional Technology - Course design for on-line delivery, E-learning

 The program is comprised of 21 SCH of core requirements and 12 SCH in which the student selects from a list of electives.
 With these course options, students may tailor their program of instruction to a more specific field of practice, such as higher education, workforce training and development, instructional technology, adult literacy or GED, or even take courses in a discipline for undergraduate teaching (Instruction Track).

 Each course challenges students to intellectually consider the intersections of theory, research and practice but supplies practical skills and personal competencies needed for success.The core curriculum is based on the curricular guidelines of the American Association of Adult and Continuing Education (AAACE).

 AHED is a low-residency program; while not delivered completely on-line, the core courses are delivered in a low-residency, hybrid format where students take one of two core classes on three scheduled Saturdays.
 Summer and other courses are available on-line.
 A "Leader in Action" Luncheon is a unique feature of the program, where the classes meet together for a complimentary lunch and hear from a dynamic practitioner/leader in the field.
 The program is designed to be completed in two years if one takes 6 SCH per term.

 - Passing score on the Graduate comprehensive examination taken during final term

-- Successful completion of the graduate capstone course AHED 588, also taken in the final term.
+- Successful completion of the graduate project in AHED 588, taken in the final term.